metasophiea/Curve/README.md

 - **_Workspace_** is a interface framework that is being written alongside Curve.
 With it, one can create graphical objects and have them interact with one another and the user, in a visual and natural way.
 Just play around with Curve and you'll understand.

-- **_Core_** is a canvas-based graphical framework written to replace the project's reliance on SVG.
+- **_Core_** is a webGL-based graphical framework written to replace the project's reliance on SVG.
 It's a bit shaky, and is certainly not the best replacement of SVG, but for the needs of the project it works just fine, and has already allowed the system to work on more browsers and machines.
-Right now, I'm re-writing more of this part to utilise webGL, hopefully increasing the speed of the render and the system overall.
 Core also comes with the ability to render single frames, so I'm also looking into it being used as a full-webpage display tool, for regular websites.

 None of these things are anyway near finished yet, but have developed far enough that I feel confident in putting them online.
 They're also all intertwined pretty strongly; Core is being developed to make Workspace, and Workspace is being developed to make Curve.